abarrows/resume/index.md

   lifecycle. **This breakthrough reduced admin time from over an hour to less than five minutes, all without leaving VS Code.** The workflow was widely acclaimed as a new benchmark in developer experience and productivity.
-- Fostered exceptional growth and development within my software engineering team, **facilitating more engineering job promotions than all other technical team combined.**
+- Proven track record of inspiring others by fostering exceptional growth and development, more front-end engineering job promotions were realized than all other technical teams combined during my tenure as manager.
-- Pioneered and championed new system which streamline technical roles and career paths.
-While securing leadership buy-in, the ***Engineering Promotion Matrix* was rolled out to all technical teams and adopted company-wide.**
+- Promoted growth mindset culture throughout technical teams and across the company.Â  Achieved by pioneering a new career growth system of streamlined technical roles and progressive career paths.
-- **Reduced onboarding new software engineer's from 60 days to a 14 days** by creating an onboarding procedure which included ever evolving automations, scripts, and tooling.
-A new engineer's machine was provisioned within the first few hours, allowing them to code their first day.
+- Reduced onboarding time for new software engineers from 60 days to 14 days by creating an onboarding procedure which included ever evolving automations, dotfile scripts, and tooling.
-- Dramatically improved our engineering hiring process by introducing a "Hiring Matrix", **we set new department standards in efficient and inclusive hiring practices**.
-Evolved from hundreds of interviews, we routinely iterated and improved the system based on feedback from recruiters related relation system.
+- Dramatically improved our engineering hiring process by introducing a Candidate Engagement Matrix, setting a new benchmark in efficient and inclusive hiring practices while evolving from hundreds of interviews and continuously improved through recruiter feedback.
-- Directed alongside 3 other engineering managers the rapid and **successful response to a state-sponsored ransomware attack.
-Achieving 100% data recovery without ransom payment in just four days.** We maintained service continuity and all SLAs for hundreds of clients and employees, securing client trust while coordinating with senior leadership, cyber insurance, and the FBI.
+- Directed alongside 3 other engineering managers during the rapid and successful response to a state-sponsored ransomware attack.
+Within four days we achieved 100% data recovery without paying a ransom.
+Maintained service continuity, all SLA commitments, and conducted operating system scans for 150 employees while coordinating efforts with senior leadership, cyber insurance, and FBI.
-- Standardized our front-end continuous integration system across our catalog of products by leveraging GitHub's enterprise features and closely collaborating with our dev ops team.
-We reimagined the pull request process and deployments to be faster and higher in quality.
-There is an increasing list of efficiencies covering 12 "health checks" ranging in areas from automated testing, security, seo, web performance, and more to ensure the highest level of quality related delivered system.
+- Increased deployment speeds by 22% and exponentially improved code and product quality on our flagship applications while in close collaboration with our DevOps team.
 - **Cut the annual digital product development budget by nearly 50%, saving the department over $14,000**, by using a zero-based budgeting process, we eliminated many unnecessary expenses and strategically shifted to more cost effective platforms like Jira, Github, and a new negotiated contract with Browserstack.